DylanEsguerra/Geerts_2022_PBPK_QSP_SBML/README.md

 This ODE-based implementation:
 - Directly uses the equations from the paper without SBML intermediary
-- Uses JAX for efficient computation
-- Currently only implements the no-dose version of the model
 - Much faster computation time and similar results to SBML version
-- Has its own parameters file so changes to PK_Geerts.csv will not chnage this model
+- Has its own parameters file `Geerts_Params2.csv` so changes to `PK_Geerts.csv` will not chnage this model

 ### Limitations of the ODE Version

 The ODE version has some limitations compared to the SBML implementation:

 1. **No IDE Clearance Decline with Age**: The decline in IDE-mediated clearance of monomers with age is not implemented in the ODE version because it is not directly written in Supplementary Table 1 of the Geerts et al. paper.
 This may lead to faster clearance of monomers in older age simulations compared to the SBML model.
+- This limitation is resolved by using `generated_model_2a.py` which is the current default for `run_no_dose.py`.

 2. **Microglia Cell Count Limitations**: In the ODE implementation, the microglia cell count never surpasses 1 (the initial value) because the equation for the sum of antibody-bound amyloid is set to zero (`new_state['Anti_ABeta_bound_sum'] = 0`) as specified in the supplementary table.
 Since this sum is an important term in the microglia cell count equation, it prevents proper microglia proliferation in response to antibody-bound amyloid.
+- Only relevant once a drug has entered the system

 ## Model Structure